RVirmoors/fred-arditti/README.md

 ## Output section

 The output module is controlled via Ircam Spat.
-As with all routing, three (possibly more?) sources can be dynamically assigned.
+As with all routing, three (or more, if needed) signal lines can be dynamically assigned.
 Spat also handles (global) reverb and (per-source) EQ processing.

 The spatialised signal is sent to 6 analog output channels.